VHS-C: Comparison to Video8

 VHS-C had similar video quality as Video8, but a significantly shorter run time.
 During the 1980s, 20-minute VHS-C cassettes were the norm.
 In 1989 JVC increased the run time to 30 minutes by using thinner tape.
 Later, JVC offered 45-minute and 60-minute cassettes.
-For comparison, 120-minute 8-mm cassettes became available in the late 1985 and quickly became the norm.
+For comparison, 120-minute 8-mm cassettes became available in late 1985 and quickly became the norm.
 Later, 150-minute and 180-minute 8-mm cassettes were offered as well.

 The later Hi8 and S-VHS-C systems both have a quality similar to the LaserDisc system.

 Although DV video was ported to 8-mm hardware in 1999 to become Digital8, D-VHS was never adapted to a compact VHS format.
 (Note: It is possible to record a D-VHS signal on an S-VHS-C cassette, with a cassette adapter.
 However no D-VHS VCRs were ever made that used the VHS-C loading mechanism.)